 House to Vote on Groundbreaking VA Bill

 CVA engaged in a major grassroots effort to garner support for the VA Accountability and Whistleblower Protection Act from lawmakers around the country.
-CVA activists made hundreds of thousands of calls and emails to legislators’ in support of the bill and ran web ads encouraging Pennsylvania citizens to contact their elected officials.
+CVA activists made hundreds of thousands of calls and emails to legislators’ offices in support of the bill and ran web ads encouraging Texas citizens to contact their elected officials.

 The VA Accountability and Whistleblower Protection Act of 2017 will reduce the time it takes to fire bad employees at the VA, give Secretary Shulkin the ability to recoup bonuses awarded to employees who are found to have engaged in misconduct, and reduce the pensions of VA employees found guilty of felonies related to their employment at the VA.
 The measure ensures that VA employees who are terminated will not remain on the VA payroll while appealing their terminations.
 The bill will also increase protections for whistleblowers to help ensure that they are not retaliated against for speaking up about wrongdoings at the department.